NVIDIA-Omniverse/kit-extension-template-cpp/source/extensions/omni.example.python.hello_world/docs/Overview.md

 # Overview

-An example Python extension that can be used as a reference/template for creating new extensions.
+An [example Python->C++ extension](http://omniverse-docs.s3-website-us-east-1.amazonaws.com/kit-extension-template-cpp/106.0.1/index.html) extension that can be used as a reference/template for creating new extensions.

 Demonstrates how to create a Python module that will startup / shutdown along with the extension.